Physics-based tissue simulator to model multicellular systems: A study of liver regeneration and hepatocellular carcinoma recurrence: Introduction

-The manuscript is organized as follows: After brief description of our agent-based model in section \ref{sec:methods}, we apply it to two cases of liver regeneration: $30\%$ PH and $70\%$ PH (Section \ref{sec:results;subsec:regeneration}).
-As mentioned, the regeneration process is controlled by a specific transcriptomic signature depending on the intensity, duration and etiology of liver injury.
-Different transcripts can modulate the results of the regeneration processes.
-The model is calibrated and tested against literature data \cite{C1, C2, C3, C4, miyaoka1, miyaoka2}.
-Finally, we have simulated the recurrence of a hepatocellular carcinoma after partial hepatectomies and present our most significant results in section \ref{sec:results;subsec:carcinoma}.
+The manuscript is organized as follows: After a brief description of the biological model, our agent-based model and the tumor growth model in section \ref{sec:methods}, we calibrate and validate our model against literature data \cite{miyaoka1, miyaoka2,C1, C2, C3, C4}, for two cases of liver regeneration: $30\%$ PH and $70\%$ PH (Sections \ref{sec:results;subsec:regeneration;subsubsec:30} and \ref{sec:results;subsec:regeneration;subsubsec:70} respectively).
+Then we test our model for a $50\%$ PH in section \ref{sec:results;subsec:regeneration;subsubsec:50}.
+Finally, we have simulated the recurrence of a hepatocellular carcinoma after a PH and present our most significant results in section \ref{sec:results;subsec:carcinoma}.
 Therein, all our results are commented and analyzed in the light of experimental (data obtained on mice) and clinical data.
 Discussion and future prospects are presented in Section \ref{sec:discussion}.